-Often it’s the parents of the engaged couple who throw the party, but sometimes the party is thrown by friends, or by the couple themselves.
+1. Who throws the party?
+Often it’s the parents of the engaged couple who throw the party, but sometimes the party is hosted by friends or the couple themselves.

-A bubbly beverage at guests’ arrival sets a fun tone.
-Champagne or Gingerale just make sure the flute is festively decorated with a berry!
-Have drinks you enjoy – after all this party is all about YOU!
+PRO HINT: A bubbly beverage at guests’ arrival sets a fun tone.
+Champagne or Sparkling Water, make sure the flute is festively decorated with a berry!

-Express warm, heart-felt thanks to your party host, parents, guests, and especially, to each other.
+5. Toasts, and lots of ’em!
+Express warm, heartfelt thanks to your party host, parents, guests, and especially to each other.

 Wedding engagement is a time for excitement.
-It’s also a time to become profoundly grateful, after all you’re going to be married to the love of your life!
+It’s also a time to become profoundly grateful.
+After all, you’ll be married to the love of your life!